chimera-linux/cports/Packaging.md

   of strings; a string `foo` toggles the option on, while `!foo` does the opposite.
 Every permissible option has a default.
-* `patch_args` *(list)* Options passed to `patch` when applying patches, in addition to the builtin ones (`-sNp1`).
+* `patch_args` *(list)* Options passed to `patch` when applying patches, in addition to the builtin ones (`-sNp1 -V none`).
 You can use this to override the strip count or pass additional options.
 * `provides` *(list)* A list of packages provided virtually, specified in the format `foo=1.0-r0`.
 The package manager will consider these alternative names for the package, and automatically have them